PenguinToast/DynamicArmorVariants-Extended/README.md

 Framework for mods to define armor variants by swapping armor addons dynamically at runtime.

 ## Dynamic Armor Variants Extended
-`Dynamic Armor Variants Extended` is a maintained fork of the original Dynamic Armor Variants by Parapets.
+`Dynamic Armor Variants Extended` is a fork of the original Dynamic Armor Variants by Parapets, extended with new features/native API.

 Runtime compatibility intentionally stays close to the original project:
 - plugin name remains `DynamicArmorVariants.dll`